History of the Jews in Kingston upon Hull: Leading into war

 Despite immigration restrictions, some of those fleeing Europe in the 1930s came to Britain, often via Hull.
-About 120 stayed in the area, at least for a time, including German-speaking doctors like Isserlin and Seewald (see List of Jews from Kingston upon Hull).
-The Sprinz family (see List of Jews from Kingston upon Hull) settled around Hull after Kristallnacht.
+About 120 stayed in the area, at least for a time, including German-speaking doctors like Isserlin, Seewald. and Sprinz settled around Hull after Kristallnacht.

 Local families, Jewish and Christian, initially took in 63 Kindertransport children, of whom at least 22 were brought up in Hull.
 Among them was Rudolf Wessely, father of psychiatrist Regius Prof. Sir Simon Wessely.
 Another was Fred Barshak, who had witnessed Kristallnacht in Vienna; like many he later found that his whole family had been killed.
 A violin prodigy, he studied law at Oxford and became a property developer; his children are comedian Aaron, and composer/film-maker Tamara.

 As other British Jews, the community in Hull dreaded a Nazi invasion, with good cause.
 The truth about the genocide later called the Holocaust was no secret; and, it turned out, German plans to round up and kill people in Britain had been drawn up.
 Professor Theodor Plaut, at Hull University 1933–1936, was one of the listed Jewish targets.

 The Hull Blitz

 In 1940 spirits were high, with fundraising for the forces.
 Yet, as a major East Coast port the city had a special reason to fear not only invasion, but the bombing that came before.
 Hull was the British city that was proportionality most heavily bombed.
 A map of bomb sites shows where areas were hit by the Luftwaffe, with some Hull Jewish fatalities: auxiliary fireman Alexander Schooler, air-raid warden Abraham Levy, fire-watcher Louis Black, Mark Goltman on Beverley Road, and others in raids in Manchester, and Coventry.

 Three synagogues were damaged, two badly (see Synagogues), amid a City Centre "moonscape of bombsites, craters and broken buildings".
-The old housing and shops around Osborne Street and along Anlaby and Hessle Roads were later subject to slum clearance; of the streets that completely disappeared, some had been Jewish strongholds – Lower Union St, Paradise Place, Day St; in this district, truly, "little, if any of old Hull is still standing."
+The old housing and shops around Osborne Street and along Anlaby and Hessle Roads were later subject to slum clearance; of the streets that completely disappeared, some had been Jewish strongholds – Lower Union Street, Paradise Place, Day Street; in this district, truly, "little, if any of old Hull is still standing."

 Perhaps half the population of Hull was homeless or evacuated at some point, with Jewish children being sent away, many to non-Jewish homes, around East Yorkshire and beyond.
 Hull and Birmingham were sites of Government "operational research" into children and the civilian impact of bombing, led by Lord (Solly) Zuckerman and J. D. Bernal.
 The shock of the Blitz, the newsreels from Belsen, and the jubilation of VE Day, were followed by events in British Mandate Palestine (see Anti-Semitism).